 Wear your weird pajamas, watch your favorite movies, give yourself the luxury of silence… and then go talk to someone about what you’re going through.
 It could save your life.

 If you or someone you know needs help, see our suicide prevention resources.

 If you need support right now, call the Suicide Prevention Lifeline at 1-800-273-8255.

-The Mighty is asking the following: Create a list-style story of your choice in regards to disability, disease or illness.
-It can be lighthearted and funny or more serious — whatever inspires you.
-Be sure to include at least one intro paragraph for your list.
-If you’d like to participate, please send a blog post to [email protected] Please include a photo for the piece, a photo of yourself and 1-2 sentence bio.
+The Mighty is asking the following: What is a part of your or a loved one’s disease, disability or mental illness that no one is aware of?
+Why is it time to start talking about it?
+If you’d like to participate, please send a blog post to commu[email protected] Please include a photo for the piece, a photo of yourself and 1-2 sentence bio.
 Check out our Submit a Story page for more about our submission guidelines.